Code-Institute-Submissions/DennisSchenkel-PP3/README.md

 **Blue**

 - Page headlines - All page headlines are in blue color.
 - Highlighting important information - Important information like results are in blue color.

 **Green**

 - Highlighting navigation options - Options that can be selected by the user are in green color.
+- Highlight successful login - when logged in, a screen with green text is shown to confirm login.

 **Red**

 - Highlighting important critical information - Critical information like invalid login attempt are in red color.
 - Invalid input message - Information about invalid input is stated in red color.
 - Highlighting of exit options - Exit options are in red color.